sagi-z/CanvasCV/doxygen_in/tut_buttons.md

 Using buttons {#tutbuttons}
 =============

-A Button is one of the most a basic widgets.
+A *Button* is one of the most a basic widgets.

-It changes it contour when pressed (according to the current canvascv::Theme).
+It changes its contour when pressed (according to the current canvascv::Theme).

 It has text displayed on it and you attach a callback to know when it was pressed.